joelathrop/OneSecond/README.md

 ## Overview
 A game to guess your Apple Music library one second at a time.
 Pick from your entire library or just a playlist.
+The brainchild of Joe Lathrop brought to you with the creative vision of Dominic Spinnato.

 ## About the Game
 This game was inspired by Heardle, a now discontinued game in which you try to guess